 The Most Successful Unicorns

 The 20 most valuable unicorns are true behemoths, with unbelievably high values.
 Their combined value is now higher than the GDP of many countries, with only 28 countries in the world having a bigger economy.
 The combined value is close to $400 billion – a staggering amount of money.

-For all the data you need about the most valuable unicorns, take a look at the visualisation below.
-Each company is colour coded by sector and you can hover over each to find out complete details about:
+For all the data you need about the most valuable unicorns, take a look at the visualization below.
+Each company is color-coded by sector and you can hover over each to find out complete details about:

 - Country of origin

-- The time it took to reach $1 billion value
+- The time it took to reach a $1 billion value

 - Select investors

-We hope this post has showed you everything you need to known about unicorns, and perhaps inspired your next business idea!
+We hope this post has shown you everything you need to know about unicorns, and perhaps inspired your next business idea!
 There’s definitely a lot to learn from unicorns, especially if you want to replicate their success for your own venture.
 Let us know in the comments!